top of page

 The Rev. Linda Logan

-The Reverend Linda M. Logan, just named associate priest here at St. Paul's Episcopal Church, moved to Bremerton last fall following her retirement as rector of two small parishes in the Diocese of Central New York: Trinity Episcopal Church in the village of Boonville, and Trinity Episcopal Church in the village of Camden.
+The Reverend Linda M. Logan, named associate priest here at St. Paul's Episcopal Church in April 2024, moved to Bremerton the previous fall following her retirement as rector of two small parishes in the Diocese of Central New York: Trinity Episcopal Church in the village of Boonville, and Trinity Episcopal Church in the village of Camden.
 Mother Linda had been rector of Trinity, Boonville, since July of 2003, when she came to Central New York to serve as rector of a three-church cluster composed of the churches in the villages of Boonville, Port Leyden and Constableville.
 Following

 the dissolution of the cluster in the spring of 2009, she continued as rector of Trinity.
 In 2016, she became the priest, later the rector, of Trinity Episcopal Church in Camden.